tech-otaku/menu-bar-clock/README.md

 ## Changes in macOS Monterey 12.4

-Starting with macOS Monterey 12.4, Apple have made changes to the *Show date* option in System Preferences > Dock & Menu Bar > Clock.
+Starting with macOS Monterey 12.4, Apple have made changes to the *Show date* option in System Settings > Desktop & Dock > Clock Options...[^2] ~~System Preferences > Dock & Menu Bar > Clock~~.
 Previously, it was either checked or unchecked and set the value of the `ShowDayOfMonth` key in the `com.apple.menuextra.clock` domain to either `true` or `false` respectively.
 This key now appears redundant.
 Instead, the *Show date* option offers 3 new choices which are written to a new key in the `com.apple.menuextra.clock` domain named `ShowDate`.

 | *Show date*       | `ShowDate` |
 |-------------------|-----------:|